Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Fluid Approximation and Steady-State Planning

 \section{Fluid Approximation and Steady-State Planning}

 In large-scale LLM deployments, providers typically operate hundreds or thousands of GPUs in parallel.
 At this scale, the system state is high-dimensional and stochastic, with arrivals, service completions, and abandonments fluctuating across time and devices, making direct stochastic optimization analytically intractable and hard to interpret.
 We therefore adopt a many-GPU fluid approximation: consider a sequence of systems indexed by the number of GPUs $n$, scale all queue lengths and in-service counts by $1/n$, and let $n\to\infty$.
 In this limit, random fluctuations average out and the network is described by a deterministic set of flow-balance equations and capacity constraints.
 Steady-state solutions of this fluid model specify per-GPU occupancies, which serve as planning targets for the stochastic control policies in Section~\ref{sec:policy}.
+The formulation itself does not assume that the workload is always overloaded; depending on arrival rates, service primitives, revenue weights, and SLI constraints, the resulting fluid operating point may be underloaded, critically loaded, or congested.

 \paragraph{\textbf{Fluid-scaled processes.}} For any stochastic process $W^n(t)$ in the $n$-th system, we define its fluid-scaled version by

 We use an overbar to indicate such scaled processes (e.g., $\bar Q_{p,i}^n(t)$, $\bar X_i^n(t)$, $\bar Y_{m,i}^n(t)$), and we write the corresponding lowercase letters (e.g., $q_{p,i}(t)$, $x_i(t)$, $y_{m,i}(t)$) for generic deterministic fluid trajectories that arise as limits of these scaled processes in Section~\ref{subsec:stochastic-model}.
 These functions satisfy, for all $t\ge 0$ and all $i\in\mathcal{I}$, the flow-balance equations: